leonw774/lreng/README.md

   - You can represent integers in binary and heximal: `0b110011`, `0xc0de`
   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
-- Function: A callable expression that can access variables outside its scope
+- Function: A callable expression that can pass in at most one argument.
+There are two kinds of functions:
-- Pure Function: A callable expression that **cannot** access variables outside its scope except global variables
+  - Normal: normal function can access both global and scoped variables from outside
+  - Lambda: lambda function can access global but not scoped variables from outside

 ### Global and Scoped

-Global means not in a function.
+Variable is global when iti is not initialized in a function.
 Scoped variables are initialized in a function.

 ## Operators